duncanhunter/Enterprise-Angular-Applications-With-NgRx-and-Nx-Book/11-adding-ngrx-to-nx-app.md

 ?
 Is this the root state of the application?
 Yes
 ?
 Would you like to use a Facade with your NgRx state?
 No
 ```

-{% hint style="info" %}
-Due to issue with StoreFreeze make sure you comment out this line of code
-{% endhint %}

 {% code title="apps/customer-portal/src/app/app.module.ts" %}